ElizabethCF01/threejs-neon-tunel/README.md

 - Support for PNG format with transparency
 - Recommended size: 512x512 or 1024x1024
-- Used for billboard neon signs throughout the tunnel
+- Used for neon paintings throughout the tunnel

 ## 🐛 Known Issues